Virtual Reality Tours Attracting Prospective Commercial Real Estate Tenants

 Among the most valuable benefits of virtual reality systems and applications include:

-- Research shows a higher level of engagement by real estate customers when experiencing virtual reality
+- Research shows a higher engagement level by real estate customers when experiencing virtual reality.

-- A virtual tour will last many years until renovation of the property
+- A virtual tour will last many years until the renovation of the property.

 The cost outlook

-One hurdle for widespread use of virtual reality in commercial real estate is cost, which can run into the thousands of dollars depending on the scope of the project.
+One hurdle for the widespread use of virtual reality in commercial real estate is cost, which can run into the thousands of dollars depending on the project’s scope.
 The cost of hiring a professional to shoot 360-degree videos can be $3,000 or more.
-Gear such as headsets are available for under $1,000.
+Gear such as headsets is available for under $1,000.